 First of all, Las Vegas is a popular destination for our favorite airline, Southwest, which offers the AMAZING Southwest Companion Pass, which lets one person fly free with you for up to two years!

-So flying Southwest is definitely an option, though obviously many other airlines fly there also.
+So flying Southwest is definitely an option, though obviously many other airlines fly there as well.

 Free Things to Do in Las Vegas